andreluizcoelho/Covid-19-Project/README.md

-## This repo is for a project I did for a course during the Ph.D. in Economics at PIMES/UFPE, Recife, Brazil.
-The project was turned in the end of July 2021.
-Since it turned out to be long.
-I will break it down into small parts.
+### This repository contains a project I completed as part of my Ph.D. in Economics coursework at PIMES/UFPE in Recife, Brazil.
+The project was submitted at the end of July 2021 and is quite lengthy.
+Therefore, I have decided to break it down into smaller parts.